Civitas-Fundamenta/docs/docs/Staking.md

 ![mobile staking](img/mobile_staking.jpg){: style="width:350px;display: block; margin: 0 auto"}

 Once you arrive on the staking screen choose your desired network and click the card. it will take you to the Fundamenta Staking screen for your selected network.
-Here you will be presented with 4 selection options `TAKE`, `COMPOUND`, `ADD` and `REMOVE`.
+Here you will be presented with 4 tab selection options `TAKE`, `COMPOUND`, `ADD` and `REMOVE`.
 Hopefully these are self explanitory but we will give a brief explanation for each.

 * `TAKE` will allow you to withdraw any pending rewards you currently have to your acount